stanwood/handbook/README.md

 ## E-Mail

-E-Mails are slow (having to add all those "Hi there, kind regards") and get un-readable when more than 2 people start responding in a threat.
+E-Mails are slow (having to add all those "Hi there, kind regards") and get un-readable when more than 2 people start responding in a thread.

-Also, you cannot leave a threat.
+Also, you cannot leave a thread.

 1. E-Mails are not allowed for internal communication - except during vacation and to forward attachments like invoices.